h3llrais3r/Auto-Subliminal/.build/BUILD.md

 All packaged libraries and their versions are kept in the `requirements/libraries.txt`.

-Any new library or version upgrade must be added in this file.
+Any new library or version upgrade should be added in this file.

 In case we should regenerate the `requirements/libraries.txt` from scratch, we can do this in the `pipdeptree` virtual environment by running the command: `pip freeze --path lib > requirements/libraries.txt`.